 Social Science Citation Index, a subset of Web of Science, indexes citations, abstracts, and some full text from journal articles, books, and conference proceedings in all social science disciplines.
 You can search cited references.
-1975-present (older data available in print).
+1900-present.

 Social Science Citation Index is a comprehensive social science database, covering hundreds of scholarly journals.
 Its features that analyze sets of citations is a vital step in advanced research.